elileinkram/_feedstack_web/README.md

 The value of the ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.

-The computeRanking function takes in 3 classes as input.
+This function takes in 3 classes as input.

 Author, Reader and Post.